Went on a cruise this weekend. Super fun.

 I was under that impression too.....but the amount of resistance I felt trying to turn the engine by hand made me super uncomfortable so I just ripped the head off to check.
 I'm wondering if I had my timing off from the beginning thus causing slight interference, but not enough to make it run like poo?
 But I'm not sure.
 Anyways I finally got stuff done now that I'm done with college

 Stupid Exhaust studs I worked on for 3 days then finally found a way to get out:

 Tried cleaning out my engine bay a little.
 Surface rust galore

 And my taillights (i need a new hatch)

 Get yourself a new set of lifters, and possibly a whole new set of valves.
 Might even be a good time to ditch it and pick up a 16v!!
 It looks like you're taking much better care of her than the previous owner did.
 A word to the wise: be really careful with steel bolts vs. the aluminum head...
 I seem to pull a thread every time I put a bolt in that thing.
 Make sure your torque wrench is set correctly and stop the moment it even thinks about clicking.

-"The ultimate test’s always your own serenity.
-If the machine produces tranquility it’s right.
-If it disturbs you it’s wrong until either the machine or your mind is changed." - Zen and the Art of Motorcycle Maintenence
+"The ultimate test is always your own serenity.
+If the machine produces tranquility, it’s right.
+If it disturbs you it’s wrong until either the machine or your mind is changed." -Zen and the Art of Motorcycle Maintenence

 First show of the season is next Saturday....so I figured I better get going on making her look better